PierreLiddle/monitorlizard/README.md

 4. For static and very sensitive environments, all create, modify and delete events (eventName:Create\*, Update\*, Delete\*, Stop\*) can be monitored.

+Another use case could be the detection of triggers originating from decoys services used as a deception mechanism.

+Monitor Lizard can send SNS messages and adds a new document into an Elasticsearch index each time a rule fires.

-But doesn't Amazon GuardDuty do this job already?
+### But doesn't Amazon GuardDuty do this job already?
 Amazon GuardDuty is a threat detection soluton that utilizes AWS native logs and threat intelligence sources in order to find suspicious events within accounts and workloads such as traffic originating from malicious sources or the deactivation of security controls.
-Monitor Lizard can be used to define customized threat detection rules that are individual to an organisation such as finding specific events within the production account that are not performed by a specific role.
+GuardDuty is managed by AWS and is focusing on generally applicable threat detection strategies.
+Monitor Lizard can be used to define customized threat detection rules that are individual to an organisation such as finding specific events within the production account.

-### What is log correlation?
-Log correlation compares different events rather than just checking for details within a single event.
-The most prominent and simple example are multiple failed login events originating from the same IP address.

-### Use cases and rules
-Monitor Lizard supports multiple use cases (see below).
-Each use case can run multiple rules or configuration sets.
-E.g. the use case "Find single event" can have a rule that finds suspicious EC2 events and another rule that looks for suspicious IAM events.

-### Alerting
-Monitor Lizard can send SNS messages and add a new document into an Elasticsearch index each time a rule fires.

-### Tip
-Develop operating practices that help you to easier distinguish good from bad events.
-E.g. by the use of tagging, a clear separation between different account types (prod, test, dev), controlled deployment practices etc.

 ## What is it not?
 The security data lake solution in combination with Monitor Lizard provides some correlation features that are typically provided by SIEM solutions but Monitor Lizard.
 SIEMs are more feature rich and do also utilise threat intelligence to find malicious activities.
+SIEMs are also geared to consume a large amount of different log types accross the solution stack.

-The intention behind this solution is not to build a new SIEM solution but to provide basic event correlation capabilities if no SIEM is available.
+The intention behind Monitor Lizard is not to build another SIEM solution but to provide basic event correlation capabilities for AWS native logs if no SIEM is available.

 ## Why did we build it?